sirasris/ZXMiner/README.md

 and include individual scores for every possible cross-link sites for peptides with multiple cross-linkable sites (accept those that were filtered out from "allScores" by the "minScoreSite" setting in configuration file).

 2.5 reprocessing of allscores.out
 This option is provided so that the FDR can be re-calculated under different score filters without the need to re-run the entire process in ZXMiner.
 This mode is activated by selecting the "allScores" file for "output file name".
 Right now, there are two filters available for reprocessing: ion coverage and deltaGM.
-We will include more control in the future versions of ZXMiner.
+We may include more control in the future versions of ZXMiner.

 2.6 running multiple instance of ZXMiner
 More CPU cores can be allocated to ZXMiner to speed up the process.
 However, if situations come up where running two ZXMiner processes in parallel is more desirable, because ZXMiner writes files with fixed names to the "temp" folder dynamically, multiple processes of ZXMiner will interfere with each other.
 To bypass this limitation, please copy ZXMiner into two locations so that they can be run independently.

-3. SOURCE CODE & CITATION
+# 3. LICENSE & CITATION
 To allow for wider application of ZXMiner, the source code is provided under the MIT license so that others can optimize the MS/MS processing step, peptide scoring step, etc. to suit their circumstances.